-2.12 Repeat on the other forearm.
+2.11 Repeat on the other forearm.

-2.13 Once a surface has been scrubbed, do not go back over it again.
-This can re-introduce bacteria to the clean area.
-If your hand touches anything other than the brush, scrub the area contaminated for 45 sec to 1 min.
+2.12 Once a surface has been scrubbed, do not go back over it again as this can re-introduce bacteria to the clean area.

+2.13 If your hand touches anything other than the brush, scrub the area contaminated for 45 sec to 1 min.
 If you are no longer holding the brush, ask someone to open another brush for you.
 If you must open a brush for yourself, repeat the scrub procedure from the beginning.

 2.14 Drop the scrub brush into a trash can or sink.

+3. Rinsing

-2.15 Rinse the hands and arms by passing them through running water in one direction only, starting with your fingertips and following with your elbows.
-Remember to keep your hands above the level of your elbows at all times.
-Rinse thoroughly, ensuring the removal of all soap and debris.
+3.1 Rinse the hands and arms by passing them through running water in one direction only, starting with your fingertips and following with your elbows.

+3.2 Remember to keep your hands above the level of your elbows at all times.

+3.3 Rinse thoroughly, ensuring the removal of all soap and debris.

-2.16 Holding the hands higher than the elbows, allow excess water to drip into the sink.
+3.4 Holding the hands higher than the elbows, allow excess water to drip into the sink.
 Do not shake the hands and arms.